dabakovich/react-native-controlled-mentions/README.md

 `name: string`

-Name that will be shown in `MentionInput` when user will select the suggestion.
+Name that will be shown in your `TextInput` when user will select the suggestion.

 ### Type `TriggerData`